Cultural safety and humility

 In March 2017, we signed the Declaration of Commitment to Cultural Safety and Humility, alongside all health profession regulators, the Ministry of Health, and the First Nations Health Authority.

-In response to the signing of this declaration, we has taken immediate steps to create, enable and sustain a climate for change by:
+Since signing the declaration, we have taken steps to create, enable and sustain a climate for change by:

 - recognizing unceded territory in all formal regulatory proceedings

-- collecting data from registrants at annual licence renewal time regarding the completion of the Indigenous Cultural Competency (San'yas) Training Program and whether they identify as Indigenous (these numbers are then reported to the First Nations Health Authority)
+- collecting data from registrants at annual licence renewal time regarding the completion of the San’yas Anti-Racism Indigenous Cultural Safety Training Program and whether they identify as Indigenous (these numbers are then reported to the First Nations Health Authority)

-- requiring all board members, the senior leadership team, and employees who engage directly with the public to complete the Indigenous Cultural Competency (San'yas) Training Program
+- requiring all board members, the senior leadership team, and employees who engage directly with the public to complete the San’yas Anti-Racism Indigenous Cultural Safety Training Program

 Priorities for future change